-You can also do what I do and sip bone broth before exercise.
+You can also do what I do and drink bone broth before exercise.
 In this case it is sipped in combination with Vitamin C. This ensures that the collagen from the broth will get shuttled into your tendons and joints.

 For more info about why you might consider taking collagen or bone broth before exercise, read this.

-The #1 mix-in your bone broth needs
+The #1 add-in your bone broth needs

 We purposely do not add much salt when making our bone broth.
 Only a tiny bit of Natural Pink Himalayan.
 Most of our community says that you can’t taste it.

-We purposely limit our salt because I feel like it is best applied by you.
+We limit our salt because I feel like it is best applied by you.
 Your palate is different from the next.